Standard Level - 4 sessionsView dates and locations

 - Timing constraints and analysis

-- Implement a PR system using the PRC IP
+- Implement a PR system using the Partial Reconfiguration Controller (PRC) IP

 - Implement a PR system in an embedded environment